 Distances are calculated in a straight line and may not reflect actual travel distance.

-The property is situated on the semi rural fringes of Haslemere with its shopping and banking facilities and Grayswood village with a local Church of England school, village hall, church, public house and village cricket green.
-The town is situated on the border between Surrey, Sussex and Hampshire and is well placed for access to London either via the A3 London to Portsmouth road or via the main line station to London Waterloo.
-The town centre offers a wide range of shopping, sporting and leisure facilities and the area is renowned for its beautiful countryside which includes many walks and bridleways, as well as vast areas of land in the ownership of the National Trust.
-Other facilities in the area include sailing on the South Coast, golf courses at Liphook and Hindhead, together with racing at Goodwood.
+The property is situated in a private no-through road on the western fringes of Haslemere, occupying a prime position, convenient for the shops at Weyhill and the Herons leisure centre.
+Haslemere, about 1.5 miles distant, is situated on the border between Surrey, Sussex and Hampshire and is well placed for access to London either via the A3 London to Portsmouth road or via the main line station to London Waterloo which is approximately 0.5 mile from the property.
+The town centre offers a wide range of shopping facilities including a Waitrose supermarket, sporting and leisure facilities and the area is renowned for its beautiful countryside which includes many walks and bridleways, as well as vast areas of land in the ownership of the National Trust.
+Other facilities in the area include sailing on the South Coast, golf courses at Liphook and Hindhead, together with racing at Goodwood and theatres at Guildford and Chichester.

 Contact branch for relevant Energy Performance Certificate